sagor549/Alex/public/docs/CROP_PEST_ANALYSIS_API_GUIDE.md

 ## Overview

 The Crop and Pest Analysis API utilizes satellite data to provide insights into crop health and pest risks.
-It processes data related to vegetation indices, surface temperatures, and atmospheric conditions, helping users understand agricultural risks and conditions.
+It processes data related to vegetation Indicators, surface temperatures, and atmospheric conditions, helping users understand agricultural risks and conditions.

 ## Authentication